-The trained neural network approximators obtained from \cref{alg:sgm_pseudo_code} and \cref{alg:bdbm_pseudo_code} corresponds to the drift multiplicative factors appearing in \cref{eq:sde_time_reversal} and \cref{eq:dbm_bwd} as conditional expectations.
+The trained neural network approximators obtained from \cref{alg:sgm_pseudo_code} and \cref{alg:bdbm_pseudo_code} corresponds to the drift adjustment factors appearing in \cref{eq:sde_time_reversal} and \cref{eq:dbm_bwd} as conditional expectations.
 As the remaining terms in \cref{eq:sde_time_reversal} and \cref{eq:dbm_bwd} are identical, no code changes are necessary when transitioning from SGM to BDBM at generation time.

-In order to assess the visual quality of generated samples, the Fréchet Inception Distance (FID, \citet{heusel2017gans}) is employed.
+To assess the visual quality of generated samples, we employ the Fréchet Inception Distance (FID, \citet{heusel2017gans}).
 FID, which aligns with human-perceived visual quality, is calculated as the 2-Wasserstein Euclidean distance in features space, where image features are derived form the Inception model architecture.
-CIFAR-10 training occurs over $1.300.000$ SGD steps.
-Every $50.000$ steps, the FIDs between the test portion of the CIFAR-10 dataset, $D^{\mathrm{test}}_{\mathrm{CIFAR-10}}$, and corresponding $5.000$ samples generated from the SGM and BDBM models are computed.
+CIFAR-10 training occurs over $1,300,000$ SGD steps.
+After every $50,000$ SGD steps, we compute the FID between the test portion of the CIFAR-10 dataset, $D^{\mathrm{test}}_{\mathrm{CIFAR-10}}$, and the corresponding $5,000$ samples generated from the SGM and BDBM models.
 Sampling is performed using the Euler scheme \cref{eq:euler}, $Δt = 10^{-3}$.
 The results are presented in \cref{fig:generative_fid}, illustrating the competitive performance of the BDBM model for this discretization interval.
-Furthermore, the BDBM approach exhibits significantly faster training.
+Furthermore, the BDBM approach exhibits significantly accelerated training.